 First and foremost, when you use a funnel, you only get output as long as you’re continuously feeding in input.
 When you stop pouring into your funnel, you stop getting output from the bottom of the funnel.

 In real life, this isn’t true.
-Say you write an evergreen, Skyscraper-type article on SEO strategy.
+Let's say you write an evergreen article on SEO strategy.
 Six months down the road, this article might still be bringing you leads and potential clients — even though you’re no longer actively promoting it.

 If someone leaves you a glowing review on a third-party review site and your prospects read this review, it could nudge them into scheduling a product demo or asking for a quote from your company.